amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 Expression blocks can be nested, each has it's own scope hence same named variable will have scope specific value.
 **The return value from the outer scope (before inner scope) is ignored.**

 ***if/else, for loops (but not while loop), pattern matching*** (similar to switch statement in java) are few of major constructs that are statements in java but are expressions in scala. **It means they are rvalue in an expression, and they can be functionally composed (can be chained together)**:

+The if expression, in general, works like if in any other language.

 ```Scala
   val value1 = if (boolean expression) { expression block 1 } else { expression block 2 )